learning-zone/css-basics/css-multiple-choice-questions.md

 ### Q27.
 Which unit is most appropriate for media query breakpoints?

 - A) `px` — fixed pixel values
-- B) `em` — scales with the browser's base font size, respecting user preferences
+- B) `em` — scales with the browser\'s base font size, respecting user preferences
 - C) `vw` — viewport-based units
 - D) `%` — percentage of the parent element

 **Answer: B) `em`**

-> `em`-based breakpoints respect the user's browser font-size settings, making responsive layouts more accessible. `px`-based queries do not scale when users change their default font size.
+> `em`-based breakpoints respect the user\'s browser font-size settings, making responsive layouts more accessible. `px`-based queries do not scale when users change their default font size.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>